Jamespoju/csca-5622-final-project/README.md

 # csca-5622-final-project
 CSCA-5622 Introduce to machine learning: Supervised Learning final project.

+---

+## Academic Integrity Notice
+All materials in this repository are my own work and are shared for reference purposes only.

+You must **not copy, submit, or present any part of this work as your own** in any academic setting.
+Doing so may violate your institution’s academic integrity policies.

+---

+## Disclaimer
+I am **not responsible** for any misuse of the content in this repository.
+Use this material at your own risk and ensure you follow your school or organization’s rules.

+---

 # Credit Card Default Prediction (Final ML Project)

 This repository contains my final project for **Introduction to Machine Learning: Supervised Learning**.